 Proch was born in Poland and was educated at the Academy of Fine Arts (animation department) in Poznan.
 First steps in outside painting he took in 2002.
-During his study, he had major exhibitions in both Europe and the United States.
+During his studies, he had major exhibitions in both Europe and the United States.

 He learned from his own experience that if one paints in a realistic way on and on and on and on and on, there comes a moment, where one starts to reduce this reality to search more into what’s behind the straight representation of each motive.
 Things like space, time, mood, tempo, rhythm, come to the forefront.

-He is not using photography, many times avoids to even make a precise sketch for the painting.
-This makes painting process so interesting for him.
+He was not using photography, many times avoids to even make a precise sketch for the painting.
+This made painting process so interesting for him.
 If the major idea of finished canvas is kept behind it and the artist follows this path to reach the point when the work is done – it is a good way to learn how to choose and operate with space and form of the objects.

-This young painter is inspired and influenced by the artists such as Francis Bacon, Claude Monet, Miles Davis, Sat One, William Turner, Caspar David Friedrich, Edward Hopper, Józef Brandt, Boards of Canada or Jerzy Duda-Gracz…
+This young painter was inspired and influenced by the artists such as Francis Bacon, Claude Monet, Miles Davis, Sat One, William Turner, Caspar David Friedrich, Edward Hopper, Józef Brandt, Boards of Canada or Jerzy Duda-Gracz…